rodloboz/lw-webpack-js-workshop/README.md

 ## 10 - Filtering results with a range slider (`nouislider`)

-Finally, we want to add the possibility to filter our search results in `index#devevelopers` by providing a price/hourly rate range using a **range slider** in the UI.
+Finally, we want to add the possibility to filter our search results in `index#developers` by providing a price/hourly rate range using a **range slider** in the UI.

 There are many range sliders libraries, namely as jQuery plugins, but some require setting up jQuery UI in webpack which can be a bit cumbersome.